 We receive letters and messages from very unhappy customers who got taken for thousands of dollars by these scoundrels.

-Beware of other fake news sites that come up when searching for an online work from home business opportunity.
+Beware of other fake news sites that come up when searching for online work from home business opportunities.

 It uses a bait and switch trick by luring you with claims of making huge sums of money and earning phony certifications.